Reverend Alvin Shrum

 We are committed to a ministry of hospitality through which we may share in word and deed the good news of God’s infinite mercy and love.
 We grow more excited each day about the ways God is leading this congregation to participate in God’s desire for transformation and healing in a world marred by violence and destruction.

-We invite you to hear God’s stories with us, to share Christ’s holy meal, to learn to recognize God’s constant presence among us, to follow God into great and marvelous adventures of ministry in
+We invite you to hear God’s stories with us, to share Christ’s holy meal, to learn to recognize God’s constant presence among us, to follow God into great and marvelous adventures of ministry in store for us.

 Reverend Alvin Shrum